 - Conversion rate optimization.
 It’s not enough to attract attention.
-Instead, growth marketers focus on conversions, driving interested audiences to become leads across everything you do.
+Instead, growth marketers focus on conversions, driving interested audiences to become leads across every channel you use.
 From social media lead gen forms to optimized gated content and landing pages on your website, every part of the conversion process is considered and optimized.

 - Comprehensive marketing analytics.
 The more you can measure, the better.
 Embracing growth marketing comes with the need to ensure that every dollar and every minute spent on your marketing can be measured for its potential impact on your revenue and business growth.

 - A split testing strategy.
 We’ve mentioned A/B testing already, but growth marketing is about more than just the occasional headline test.
 Instead, it’s a strategic part of a greater whole, with continuous tests building on each other to keep optimizing and improving every word and every visual your audience might see.